eather0056/Deep-Learning-image-segmentation-horizon-segmentation-/README.md

    cd Deep-Learning-image-segmentation-horizon-segmentation
    ```

-2. Set up the required environment and dependencies (provide instructions or scripts if necessary).
+2. Set up the required environment and dependencies.

 3. Prepare your dataset and ensure it is properly labeled.